Main Page

 In the episode, Michael has a disparaging remark for the apricot flavor, which is foolish since apricot is certainly the best fruit leather flavor.
 But any support of fruit leather in general is cool in my book (which would be a book with a lot of pictures).

 So it appears I didn’t really get to the heart of the matter: the unfortunate prices for fruit rolls.
-I guess I’m like one of those charities that raise “awareness” of an issue.
+Also, I'm starting to think maybe they aren't that expensive.
+When you spend all this time talking about how awesome something is, I guess you see their value a bit more.
+Oh well.
+I guess I’m like one of those charities that just raises “awareness” of an issue.
 Feel free to donate.